Accelerating Adaptive Cubic Regularization of Newton's Method via Random Sampling: Preliminaries

-\end{lemma} Compared to Lemma~\ref{Lemma:Uniform-Sample}, the sampling complexity provided in Lemma~\ref{Lemma:NonUniform-Sample} can be much lower because $\bar{L}\leq L$.
-In this case, the non-uniform sampling is more preferable where the distributions of $L_j$ are skewed, i.e., some $L_j$ are much larger than the others and $\bar{L}\ll L$.
-Such advantage has been observed in the practical performance of randomized coordinate descent method and sub-sampled Newton method (see \cite{Qu-2016-Coordinate-I, Qu-2016-Coordinate-II, Xu-2016-Sub}).
+\end{lemma} Compared to Lemma~\ref{Lemma:Uniform-Sample}, {computing the sampling probability in Lemma~\ref{Lemma:NonUniform-Sample} requires going through all data points, whose computational effort amounts to evaluating the full gradient once.
+However, the sampling complexity mainly comes from the sample size rather than the sampling probability.
+This is because the computational cost of forming the approximated Hessian matrix heavily depends on the sample size and such matrix is frequently sampled in our algorithm (i.e., sampled in every step of our algorithm).
+Moreover, the sample size provided by Lemma~\ref{Lemma:NonUniform-Sample} could be smaller as $\bar{L}\leq L$.
+In this case, the non-uniform sampling is preferable where the distributions of $L_j$ are skewed, i.e., some $L_j$ are much larger than the others and $\bar{L} \ll L$.
+This advantage has been demonstrated by the practical performance of randomized coordinate descent method and sub-sampled Newton method~\citep{Qu-2016-Coordinate-I, Qu-2016-Coordinate-II, Xu-2016-SubNewton}.
+Therefore, in this case, the computational savings stems from the smaller sample size dominates the cost of computing the sampling probability for the non-uniform sampling scheme.}

+Note that in the above two lemmas, the sample size is only proportional to the log of the failure probability, and thus we can use a very small failure per-iteration probability to guarantee the solution quality without increasing the sample size significantly. {Although, the sample sizes in Lemma \ref{Lemma:Uniform-Sample} and \ref{Lemma:NonUniform-Sample} is dependent on the Lipschitz constant, its exact value is not necessarily required and any of its upper bound would work.
+In addition, we provide worst-case analysis in Section \ref{Section:worst-case}, which guarantees the convergence of our algorithm regardless of the estimation quality of the Lipschitz constant.}